|The Board of Directors of State Bank of Bikaner and Jaipur have

 against 587 branches/centralized processing units covered in 2012- 13.

 The Board of Directors hereby states:

 1. That in the preparation of the annual accounts, the applicable

-accounting standards have been followed along with proper explanations
+Accounting Standards have been followed along with proper explanation

 relating to material departures;